CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 ## Feedback

-i recived feeback from charlie stating that:
+I recived feeback from charlie stating that:\
+[Monday 20:30] Charlie Smith\
+Overall, it's a good design that's easy and simple to use.
+One thing you could consider adding is a way to show only completed tasks.

+I agree with the feedback i recvived from charlie about adding a way to see only the completed tasks only.

 ##  Evaluation